nickdoane/logicmonitor-mikrotik/README.md

 MIKROTIK LOGICMODULES
 August 2022

-This archive contains a collection of LogicMonitor \'93LogicModules\'94 and other information for MikroTik networking products.
+This archive contains a collection of LogicMonitor "LogicModules" and other information for MikroTik networking products.
 These are community-developed, custom LogicModules and are not officially supported by the LogicMonitor support team.

 PACKAGE CONTENTS